Imshad18/Daily_progress/README.md

 #17-01-25
 Very busy day and very much tired.
 Still did spend some time with basic javascript and how to exploit it.

+#18 to 22-01-25
+Was very sick & didn't remeber to update this.